 You can create any of the following monitor types in the NS1 Connect platform:

-This article explains the process for setting up a PING (ICMP) monitor and connecting it to answer metadata using the NS1 Filter Chain.
-Ping monitoring (ICMP/ICMPv6 echo) is a popular technique used to check the availability of network devices.
+This article explains setting up a PING (ICMP) monitor and connecting it to answer metadata using the NS1 Filter Chain.
+Ping monitoring (ICMP/ICMPv6 echo) is a popular technique to check the availability of network devices.
 The monitoring system sends an ICMP echo packet to a device and waits for a response.
 Then, the monitor assesses the connection health based on the specified criteria—such as round trip time (RTT) or percent packet loss.

 Verify your firewall settings are configured to allow ICMP/ICMPv6 packets to reach the device under test—otherwise, the "ping" will fail.